 The modules are available for three years after their date of publication.

-15. How do I fulfill the Maintenance of Certification – “Evidence of performance in practice” requirement?
+- How do I fulfill the Maintenance of Certification – “Evidence of improvement in practice” requirement?

-16. Is the AACAP the only outlet for completion of the CME, self-assessment, and performance in practice requirements?
+- Is AACAP the only outlet for completion of the CME, SA, and PIP requirements?

 No, please contact the ABPN for other approved programs that count towards your MOC requirements.

 - How can I keep track of everything I’ve completed towards my MOC requirements?